 - EDC691: Us of Expressive Arts in Counseling – 3 credits

 - EDC695: Child Centered Play Therapy – 3 credits

 Total: 12 credits

 Students who complete this program are eligible for the College’s recommendation for New York State permanent certification.
-Program completion and submission of the recommendation request form are also required to secure the College’s recommendation.
+Program completion and submission of the recommendation form are also required to secure the College’s recommendation.
 Additional New York state certification requirements must be satisfied to earn certification.
 Students are advised to consult the Brockport Certification Office.